 |Teaching period||Second Semester|

 - SPAN 231 or SPAN 201.
 You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
 Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
+Please list any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

 - SPAN 202 or SPAN 331 or any other more advanced Spanish language paper